Traveling to Jordan

 After about a 3 hour drive through fog, rain, strong winds and even some snow, we arrived at Rocky Mountain Hotel.
 We left the rocky mountains to stay in the Rocky Mountain Hotel…a bit ironic.
 We got another quaint room and paid an extra 2JD for a space heater.

 Hungry, we took the suggestion of Mohammed and went to Al-Arabi.
 On the way, we picked up a girl named Leslie from Scotland that Suman met in a FB group.
 The restaurant was great.
 A man in the window carved chicken from a spit.
-We ordered falafel, hummus, shish kabobs, and mixed grill.
-We dug in and devoured it all.
-It wasn’t even 5pm!
+We devoured falafel, hummus, shish kabobs, and mixed grill.
+It wasn’t even 5pm.
+Don’t say blue hair to us!
 From there we tried our best to go to the Cave Bar, the oldest bar in the world.
-Many wrong turns later, we figured out it was in the Petra Guest House, a fancy hotel.
-For plush accommodations in Petra, I’d stay here.
+Many wrong turns later, we figured out it was in the Petra Guest House, a fancy hotel and a google choice plush accommodations in Petra.

 I ordered an Araq as I read about this strong Jordanian drink, and I thought I would try something traditional in the 2000 year old Nabatean tomb.
 Little did I know that it would taste like black licorice.
 I managed two sips.
 Suman got a port, Margaret got a glass of wine, and Syreeta ordered a hot chocolate.
 The ambience was cozy with fire heaters in several corners of the cave.
 Sadly, by the time 7:00pm rolled around, we could hardly keep our eyes open, so we called it a night.